athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Ancestries/Goblin.md

 ## Others Probably...

-*   Work to ensure you don’t accidentally (or intentionally) set too many things on fire.
+*   Work to ensure you don't accidentally (or intentionally) set too many things on fire.
-*   Wonder how you survive given your ancestry’s typical gastronomic choices, reckless behavior, and love of fire.
+*   Wonder how you survive given your ancestry's typical gastronomic choices, reckless behavior, and love of fire.

 ## Physical Description